AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/prevent-respond-security-incident.md

 ### Audit code

 - From the Admin, review the [HTML Header and Footer configuration](https://experienceleague.adobe.com/docs/commerce-admin/content-design/design/page-setup.html) in all scope levels, including `website` and `store view`.
-Remove any unknown JavaScript code from the scripts and stylesheets, and miscellaneous HTML settings.
+Remove any unknown JavaScript code from the scripts and style sheets, and miscellaneous HTML settings.
 Retain only recognized code such as tracking snippets.

 - Compare the current production code base to the code base stored in the Version Control System (VCS).